QuentinElsaesser/JA/README.md

 ## Proofs

-You can find the proofs of the properties from the paper in the file Proofs.pdf.
+You can find the proofs of the properties from the paper in the file Proofs.pdf (The text of «Proofs.pdf» does not appear if you use Safari.
+In this case use the button «Download file»).

 ## Code